public-policy-and-governance

 Historical Examples of Executive Overreach

-Throughout U.S. history, there have been instances where presidents have attempted to expand their authority beyond constitutional limits.
-These examples highlight the ongoing struggle to maintain the balance of power.
+Throughout U.S. history, presidents have repeatedly tested the boundaries of their authority, sometimes provoking constitutional crises or landmark legal rulings.
+These episodes illustrate the ongoing struggle to maintain the balance of power.

 Lincoln and the Suspension of Habeas Corpus